Emotional-Gaming-OSS/synaptic-wars-mvp-neuro-engine/README.md

 # Synaptic Wars MVP – Neuro Engine

 ## Overview
 Synaptic Wars MVP is a ready-to-run, single-page demo showcasing a Neuro Engine that adapts gameplay to player emotional state.
-It uses simulated DeepSeek-powered analysis, an EEG data stream, and real-time adaptations visible on a live dashboard.
+It uses simulated DeepSeekR1-powered analysis, an EEG data stream, and real-time adaptations visible on a live dashboard.

 ## Features
 - NeuroBridge: AI emotional analysis with simulated DeepSeek responses